architect/arc.codes/public/quickstart/layout.md

 If you add further pragmas, it is safe to run (and re-run) `arc init` to generate further code.
 Local code is deployed to a dedicated, isolated `staging` environment by running `arc deploy`.

-Happy with # API calls go here?
-Ship a release to production by running `arc deploy --production`.
+Ship a release to production by running `arc deploy production`.

 Time to celebrate! ✨